Dorinda Thirlby, Psychotherapist

-- Many therapists use zoom (an app on your smart phone or download on your computer
+1. Many therapists use zoom (an app on your smart phone or download on your computer)

-- I have an apple phone /I pad so I can easily connect though face time via my email email@example.com
+2. I have an apple phone /computer so I can easily connect though FaceTime via my email firstname.lastname@example.org

-If you haven’t got wifi or simply prefer the phone then do use my landline -and simply phone 01625529470 at the time of the session
+4. If you haven’t got wifi or simply prefer the phone then do use my landline -and simply phone 01625529470 at the time of the session.

 In the mean time until we speak look after yourself

-Keeping yourself well is so important.
-Here are just a few tips which may help you
+Keeping yourself well during this time is important.
+Here are just a few tips which may help you.

 - Limit watching the news to just once a day.